Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/configuration/cce.rst

 * The module must output (stdout) a payload identical to the one that is used by REST API to update an artifact (``PUT /artifact/:id``).
 * The artifact will be updated with this output payload (update fields and/or add a follow-up comment) with a dedicated "Custom Code Execution" user.

+You can take a look at `this example <https://github.com/Enalean/tuleap-functions-for-tracker-example>`_ to have a better understanding of how to build such module.

 Please note that:

 * Module is sandboxed and has a limited access to resources.
 For example it is not possible to read the content of file attachments of the artifact.